 A common question among our passengers is what to wear when snowshoeing, and the answer is simple: the same clothes you'll pack for your Antarctic or Arctic trip.

 In cold and wet climates, cotton garments aren't a good choice, as they don’t insulate well and dry slowly when wet.
 We recommend you layer your snowshoeing clothing so you can remove layers as you work up a sweat or add if you get colder.

 For your base layer, use synthetic or wool long underwear that will insulate and dry quickly.
 Over the base layer, use a synthetic or wool insulating layer to retain body heat.
 Finally, use an outer layer to block out water and wind.
 For this outer layer, a waterproof and breathable shell jacket is best.

 Also, your head and neck lose an enormous amount of body heat if not insulated.
-Use a wool or synthetic hat or balaclava to stay warm.
+Include in your snowshoeing clothing a wool or synthetic hat or balaclava to stay warm.
 And to keep your hands dry, always wear waterproof gloves or mittens.

 Because UV rays can be unusually intense in snowy Arctic and Antarctic areas, don’t forget sunglasses and plenty of high-quality sunblock.

 And then there's your feet, maybe the most important area to protect.
 Use insulated, waterproof boots with thick soles (offered on our larger motorized ships).
 Wool or synthetic socks are likewise best to keep your feet warm.
 You might also consider gaiters.
 Strapping these over your boots will keep out the snow while snowshoeing.

 5. Snowshoeing is just as fun in the Arctic as in Antarctica

 Whichever area of the polar regions you visit, a snowshoeing trip is always fun, invigorating, and enjoyable.
 For this reason, we offer a wide variety of snowshoeing trips in both Antarctica and the Arctic.